insilica/nix-vscode/README.md

 Copy the "got" value into the sha256 entry, and run `bin/build` again.
 If the build succeeds, you are done!

 Note that some extensions rely on downloading binary code from a website and executing it.
 Many of these extensions won't work because the VSCode directories this creates are read-only.
-This can be viewed as a feature or a limitation.
 One work-around that I've used is to install VSCode from another source and run it to install the problem extension.
 After verifying that the extension is working, I close that VSCode and run nix-vscode.
 Usually, the extension works well.

 To run your custom build, use `bin/run` from the repo directory.
 Use `bin/run .#emacs` or `bin/run .#intellij` if you want those keybindings.
 You can also push your repo to GitHub and run it with `NIXPKGS_ALLOW_UNFREE=1 nix run github:username/repo-name --impure`